 3. When does the trust vest?

 You may care to consider either attempting to accelerate the vesting date or pushing back the date of vesting depending upon tax consequences and the family dynamics.

 - This becomes a significant and important issue because if the vesting date of a trust is reached the assets of the trust will vest according to the trust deed and this may bring about a result which is not what either the trustee or the appointer necessarily want.

 - If the trust does vest then the beneficiaries have a fixed and final entitlement to the assets of the trust pursuant to the trust deed.
 Similarly, if a trust distribution is not made by 30 June each year by the trustee then there will almost certainly be default beneficiaries who will be entitled to receive the distribution.

-4. Whether you are satisfied that the trustee going forward is the appropriate person or entity to manage the trust.
+4. Is the trustee the appropriate person entity to manage the trust?

 It is important that anybody involved in the management or operation of a family trust receives ongoing advice as to the management of the family trust and the trust deed.
 In particular, any person controlling or managing a family trust ought to ensure that the “state of health” of the trust is such that it continues to function as and how they intended, and that it will do so going forward.
 The advice sought might include taxation advice, succession planning advice and family law advice.

 If you would like us to put you in contact with the right person, contact your Ledge Finance Executive direct, or contact us here and we will be happy to assist.